Siddpawar9222/Obsidian-Vault/SpringBoot/Introduction/008-application.properties.md

 - **Command-line arguments and System properties:** These take precedence over any other property sources.
 You can provide these using the command line or by setting system properties.
 - **Properties or YAML files:** Properties defined in the `application.properties` file take precedence over those in the `application.yml` file.
 If a property is defined in both files, the value from `application.properties` will be used.
 - **Profile-specific properties:** If you have profiles (e.g., `application-dev.properties`), the properties in these files will override the general `application.properties` or `application.yml`.
 - **Default properties:** These are the last fallback and contain the default values for your application.

+   **In Short :**
+     Command-line arguments and System properties >> Profile-specific properties >>  application.properties >> application.yml